Teneth/Chromhmm_State_Overlapper_E2G/README.md

  3 "majority_state" Calculate winning max % feature, gives name of winning state per region 4 "bool_pct_overlap" Calculate boolean of overlap % based on given cutoff parameter.
 More strict than original boolean overlap 1
  5 "boolean_distance" ## Calculates distance from edge of assayed region to edge of each chromatin state
-       Note, distance measures 3 and 4 are slow due to dist calculation, takes 12 minutes for a 200k region file 6 "dist_to_feature" , the bp edge to edge data.
+       Note, distance measures are slow due to dist calculation, takes 12 minutes for a 200k region file 6 "dist_to_feature" , the bp edge to edge data.
 0 indicates overlapping edges between state and region
 ```
 # Dependencies